pawanit17/cassandra/README.md

 - Cassandra employs distributed processing.
 It means that there are several nodes over which the data is split using some criteria.
 - However, unlike HBASE, there is no master node which tells information on which node has what data.
 Any node in the Cassandra cluster can work with a request.
 - In this sense, because there is no master node, there is no single point of failure.
 In other words, a decentralized system.
+- Data is then updated from this node to the other nodes.
 - This also means it is horizontally scalable.
 - Data stored in Cassandra is stored in more than one nodes, making it fault-tolerant.
   - :question: Is this by default?.

 - Cassandra is column-oriented.

+- D:\Development\apache-cassandra-3.11.10\conf\logback.xml
+-